AY2526S1-CS2103T-F12-4/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 To create a red allergy tag, use `t/allergy` when adding a patient.
-Any tag containing "allergy" will appear red in the interface.
+Any tag containing the word "allergy" (case-insensitive) will appear red in the interface.

 Tag names may use hyphens to separate words (e.g. `allergy-peanut`).
 (Spaces and Underscores are not allowed).